Slicer/Slicer/Docs/user_guide/settings.md

     Slicer.exe --settings-path | more

-or enter the following in the Python interactor:
+or enter the following in the Python console:

     slicer.app.slicerUserSettingsFilePath